ons-cherif/Covid19-New-Cases-Classification/README.md

 > Each workspace is tied to an Azure subscription and resource group and has an associated SKU.
 > -- <cite>[Microsoft Azure Worksapce][1]</cite>

-We can use the same documentation to create a workspace, but for my case and since I am using Udacity's VM, we have a pre-created workspace `quick-starts-ws-141033`
+I used the same documentation to create a workspace, but if we were using Udacity's Account, there is a pre-created workspace named `quick-starts-ws-141033`.

 ### Set up a Compute Instance:

-Once we created a workspace to hold all our experiments and trained models, we need to create a compute instance to
+Once we created a workspace to hold all our experiments and trained models, we need to create a compute instance to run our scripts using Notebboks under Studio ML.
+A compute Instance helps data science community to use pre-built Azure Machine Learning functionalities, manage security and performance.

+Microsoft defines a compute instance as: <br>
+> A compute instance is a fully managed cloud-based workstation optimized for your machine learning development environment.<br>
+> Azure Machine Learning compute instance enables you to author, train, and deploy models in a fully integrated notebook experience in your workspace.<br>
+> -- <cite>[Microsoft Azure Compute Instance][2]</cite>

+We just need to install required libraries already been gathered within the requirements.txt file under the starter_file directory.
+I used the Microsoft Azure ML Studio embedded Terminal to run `pip install -r requirements.txt` and install the desired packages. <br>

 ## Dataset